 Online conversion tracking helps increase lead quantity, while offline conversion tracking helps improve lead quality.

 Most advertisers use online conversion tracking to measure the number of leads generated and the cost per lead.
-However, more companies are now extending this approach by incorporating offline conversion tracking, as recommended by Google, to gain deeper insights into lead quality and long-term value.
+However, more companies are now extending this approach by incorporating Google Ads offline conversion tracking, as recommended by Google, to gain deeper insights into lead quality and long-term value.

 Remember, not all leads have the same value; some are more likely to turn into paying customers than others.
 Tracking what happens after the initial lead enquiry is crucial.
 By tracking leads through every stage of the sales funnel and optimising ad spend based on lead quality and revenue, you ensure your advertising budget is used efficiently, driving higher ROI and attracting customers who bring long-term value to your business.